-Since September 2009, Nicholas Gaskell has held the post of Professor of Maritime and Commercial Law at the TC Beirne School of Law at the University of Queensland in Australia.
+Nicholas Gaskell is Emeritus Professor of Maritime and Commercial Law at the TC Beirne School of Law at the University of Queensland in Australia.
+He formally retired from his teaching and research post at the School on 30 March 2020, having held a full time post since September 2009.

 Prior to that, Professor Gaskell worked for some 33 years at the University of Southampton and, from 1994, held the titled post of “David Jackson Professor of Maritime and Commercial Law”.
 From 2003-2007 he was the Head of the School of Law.
 He was a founder member of the Institute of Maritime Law at the University and, from 1996-1999, served as Director of that Institute.
 He continues to be a Visiting Professor at the University of Southampton.